 As we have clustering result from DA-PWC and mapping result DA-SMACOF, the clustering result can be refined using both of the factors.
 Here we call the raw clusters from DA-PWC megaregions.
-After defining the mega-regions g in $\{1...G\}$, we classify the terminal nodes T into three categories: (1) Node cluster g' in G', where a node cluster is assigned as the same cluster to the most points in that node.
-So the node in the node cluster actually represents the cluster of $P{most}^{g'}$.
-(2) Unclear mixture U, where the unclear mixture is defined as a node contains significant number of points belonging to different clusters.
-As a terminal node may contain several different groups of points, this terminal node is undefined as to which g should it belongs to.
-(3) In the "intergalactic void" V, where normally the points inside these nodes are in between visually obvious clusters.
+After defining the mega-regions g in $\{1...G\}$, we classify the terminal nodes T into three categories: 1) Node cluster g' in G', where a node cluster is assigned as the same cluster to the most points in that node.
+So the node in the node cluster actually represents the cluster of $P{most}^{g'}$; 2) Unclear mixture U, where the unclear mixture is defined as a node contains significant number of points belonging to different clusters.
+As a terminal node may contain several different groups of points, this terminal node is undefined as to which g should it belongs to; 3) In the "intergalactic void" V, where normally the points inside these nodes are in between visually obvious clusters.
 Those points belong to V needs to be classified to clusters as well.

-Each terminal node t is represented by a center point p_c^t given in equation 2.
+Each terminal node t is represented by a center point p_c^t given in equation 3.
 The goal of region refinement is to use the location information from MDS and the cluster information from PWC to classify node in $\{1...G\}$ clearer and make region identification for nodes in U. Algorithm 3 describes region refinement process.
-To process with this algorithm, we set f as a cluster-define fraction threshold where cluster-define fraction is defined in equation 3:
+To process with this algorithm, we set f as a cluster-define fraction threshold where cluster-define fraction is defined in equation 4:

-$$f_t^{g\prime} = \frac{n_t^g}{n_t} \qquad \text{Eq.3}$$
+$$f_t^{g\prime} = \frac{n_t^g}{n_t} \qquad \text{Eq.4}$$

 where n_t^g is the number of points in node t with assigned to g, and n_t is the total number of points in node t.
-We set a threshold θ as a number between range 0.5 to 1.
-We also set a lowest level c to Tas to distinguish the V from U and G'.
+We set a threshold θ as a number from 0.5 to 1.
+Node size, node level and number of points inside node are used in a node determination function H with a threshold η to distinguish the V from U and G'.